-Mark James Patrick Kermode (né Fairey, born 2 July 1963) is an English film critic who reviews films on BBC Radio 5 Live, instantly recognizable by his 1950s haircut, his huge flappy hands, his love for classic horror (especially his favourite movie, The Exorcist), and his hatred of most other movies in general.
+Mark James Patrick Kermode (né Fairey, born 2 July 1963) is an English film critic who reviews films on BBC Radio 5 Live, and hosts a film music show on Scala Radio.
+Instantly recognizable by his 1950s haircut, his huge flappy hands, his love for classic horror (especially his favourite movie, The Exorcist), and his hatred of most other movies in general.

 He is, however, most renowned for his rants.
 He can go on and on about how terrible a movie is with an uncanny verbal virtuosity and a Motor Mouth to give Yahtzee a run for his money.
 His fanbase has coined the term "Kermodian" for a particularly vicious rant.